OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Overview

 When keying in data into input fields, the [clipboard](https://developer.android.com/guide/topics/text/copy-paste.html "Copy and Paste in Android") can be used to copy data in.
-The clipboard is accessible systemwide and therefore shared between the apps.
+The clipboard is accessible system-wide and therefore shared between the apps.
 This feature can therefore be misused by malicious apps in order to get sensitive data stored in the clipboard.

 #### Static Analysis